zdanek/maverick/modules/vision.md

  - `"maverick_vision::opencv::precompile_headers": false'` control how the compile process uses precompile to speed up compilation.
 However, it uses vast amounts of disk space so is turned off by default in Maverick

 OpenCV is installed into ~/software/opencv and the necessary supporting environment is automatically set.

-### Orb_slam2
-Orb_slam2 is not installed by default, as it takes a lot of resource and is really an experimental/academic project - of limited real-world use.
-To enable it, set localconf parameter:
-`"maverick_vision::orb_slam2": true`

 ### Visiond
 Visiond is a Maverick-specific (python-based) daemon that automates the process of capturing, transcoding and transmitting video over the network.
 It detects the attached camera and encoding hardware and constructs a gstreamer pipeline based on the detected hardware details.
 There is a dynamic config file in ~/data/config/vision/maverick-visiond.conf that allows easy configuration of the device, video format, resolution, framerate and network output.
 To activate the config changes, restart the service: